 The School District will strive to maintain an unassigned general fund fund balance of not less than 6% and not more than 8% of the budgeted expenditures for that fiscal year.
 The total fund balance, consisting of several portions, including restricted, committed, assigned and unassigned, may exceed 8%.
 If the unassigned portion of the fund balance falls below the threshold of 6% of budgeted expenditures, the Board may pursue options for increasing revenues and decreasing expenditures, or a combination of both until 6% is attained.
-If the unassigned portion of the fund balance exceeds 8% of budgeted expenditures, the Board may utilize a portion of the fund balance by appropriating excess funds for expenditures.
+If the unassigned portion of the fund balance by appropriating excess funds for expenditures.
 The goal shall be to use any excess fund balance for nonrecurring expenditures, not for normal operating costs.